jaytimm/american-political-data-and-r/README.md

 #### 5.3 Race & educational attainment profiles by district

 > Profiling congressional districts in terms of race/ethncitiy & educational attainment.
 Categories include *White with college degree*, *White without college degree*, *Non-White with college degree*, and *Non-White without college degree*.
-The **Non-White** population is defined more specifically as non-White (race) & non-Hispanic (ethnicity).
+The **Non-White** population is defined more specifically as non-White (race) and/or Hispanic (ethnicity).

 ``` r
 tree <- tidycens_data %>%